Garrett Launches Industry-First Electric Compressor for Honda Clarity Fuel Cell Vehicle

-ROLLE, Switzerland – June 14, 2016 – Honeywell (NYSE: HON) Transportation Systems has drawn upon its engineering competencies in the automotive and aerospace industries to create a new two-stage electrical compressor used by Honda Motor Company for its hydrogen-powered Clarity Fuel Cell vehicle.
+ROLLE, Switzerland – June 14, 2016 – Garrett Motion Inc. (NYSE: GTX) formerly Honeywell Transportation Systems has drawn upon its engineering competencies in the automotive and aerospace industries to create a new two-stage electrical compressor used by Honda Motor Company for its hydrogen-powered Clarity Fuel Cell vehicle.

 Increasingly stringent CO2 emissions and the need to reduce dependency on fossil fuels are quickly creating demand for alternate sources of energy.
 Hydrogen fuel cell vehicles are one alternative for providing sustainable, zero-emissions transportation.

-As a leader in turbocharging technology for more than 60 years, Honeywell is using its aerospace expertise and resources to drive industry innovation forward.
+As a leader in turbocharging technology for more than 65 years, Garrett is using its aerospace expertise and resources to drive industry innovation forward.
 The compressor represents a fusion of aerospace and automotive competencies offered at a lower cost structure and quality level that matches the needs of the automotive industry.

 Honda recently announced the Clarity Fuel Cell will feature an anticipated U.S. EPA driving range exceeding 300 miles and a refueling time of about 3-5 minutes.

-Benefits of the Honeywell TwoStage Electric Compressor for Fuel Cells
+Benefits of the Garrett TwoStage Electric Compressor for Fuel Cells

-“This new two-stage electrical compressor for fuel cells draws upon Honeywell’s deep experience with electromechanical systems and our leadership positions in both the automotive and aerospace industries.
-The Honeywell solution is the ultimate in operational efficiency supporting new levels of performance while bringing to market new technology like oil-less air foil bearings to help increase the durability and reliability of the overall system.
+“This new two-stage electrical compressor for fuel cells draws upon Garrett’s deep experience with electromechanical systems and our leadership positions in both the automotive and aerospace industries.
+The Garrett solution is the ultimate in operational efficiency supporting new levels of performance while bringing to market new technology like oil-less air foil bearings to help increase the durability and reliability of the overall system.

 “The ability to draw upon Honeywell Aerospace for the benefit of our automotive customers really differentiates Honeywell from its peers.
 The resources we share within our aerospace group allowed us to present an already researched and developed compressor solution that could be readily adapted for automotive use in a relatively short time frame.
-This internal partnership along with the more than 60 years of boosting experience at Honeywell Transportation Systems means Honeywell is well-positioned to help the automotive industry develop the next generation of mechanical and electric boosting systems for gas, diesel, hybrid and fuel cell powertrains.”
+This internal partnership along with the more than 60 years of boosting experience at Garrett Motion (former Honeywell Transportation Systems) means Garrett is well-positioned to help the automotive industry develop the next generation of mechanical and electric boosting systems for gas, diesel, hybrid and fuel cell powertrains.”

-Craig Balis, Honeywell Transportation Systems Chief Technology Officer
+Craig Balis, Garrett Motion Inc (former Honeywell Transportation Systems) SVP and Chief Technology Officer

 “The premise is simple, just like an internal combustion engine, hydrogen fuel cells need to be fed air to function efficiently.
 We have been developing electric products for more than a decade as the industry’s attention has turned to reducing emissions and finding the commercial and regulatory value in technologies enabling those efforts.
-I fully expect Honeywell’s technology portfolio supporting our transportation, aerospace and automotive software disciplines will play a key role in traditional and advanced powertrain development in the years ahead.”
+I fully expect Garrett’s technology portfolio supporting our transportation and automotive software disciplines will play a key role in traditional and advanced powertrain development in the years ahead.”

 - See the supporting video on the new TwoStage Electric Compressor